The Ultimate List of Indianapolis Area Fall Festivals and Events

 Trick or Treat on the Rails

-Nickel Plate Express will be offering 65-minute adventure train rides that will include the 1st annual Nickel Plate Express Halloween costume contest.
+Nickel Plate Express will be offering 65-minute adventure train rides that will include the Nickel Plate Express Halloween costume contest.
 On board, costumed characters will hand out tricks or treats.
 While you wait to board the train, enjoy the fall décor and photo ops at Hobbs station.
-Standard adult tickets for ages 13 and up are $35 and tickets for ages 3 to 12 are $30.
+Standard adult tickets for ages 13 and up are $25 and tickets for ages 3 to 12 are $23.
 Children under 3 ride for free on a parent’s lap.
-Ride times are 2 pm, 4 pm, and 6:30 pm on Saturday and 1 pm and 3 pm on Sunday.
+Ride times are 2 pm and 4 pm on Saturday and 1 pm and 3 pm on Sunday.
 Each ticket includes a fall-themed snack and beverage.

 Nobody celebrates fall like the Midwest and Indy might have some of the best festivities of all.
-From community-oriented local festivals to world-class events at major venues, your options are seemingly endless.
+From community-oriented local festivals to world-class events at major venues, your options for fall festivals in Indiana are seemingly endless.
 Take advantage of beautiful weather and joyfully-colored leaves and get out to make some autumn memories with your kids, friends, and family!

 Looking forward to a classic fall day on the farm?
 So are we!
 Check out our favorite pumpkin patches here!